 Still, these therapy methods offer a more conservative, natural, and safe approach while still being an effective option to improve life quality in adults and children, compared to other commonly used for pain, such as over-the-counter and prescription pain medications.

-Spinal manipulation is also another of the most typically used techniques for treating subluxations and accident-related back injuries.
-It is also called a chiropractic adjustment.
-To perform this method, the chiropractor specialist typically uses his hands and sometimes other tools to perform limited body moves, controlled, and sudden force to spinal joints.
+Spinal manipulation is also typically used for treating subluxations and accident-related back injuries.
+It is also called a chiropractic adjustment which manipulates the lumbar spine.
+The chiropractor specialist typically uses his hands and sometimes other tools to apply limited, controlled, and sudden force to spinal joints.
 Spinal manipulation can either enhance or restore joint function so that you can move that part of your back freely again.
-Spinal manipulation can relieve joint inflammation, muscle spasm, back pain, and misaligned vertebral bodies simultaneously.
-Manipulating the lumbar spine could sound terrifying to some patients; it is considered generally safe with little to no side effects.
-Frequent patients find it preferable to more invasive techniques or medications that come with side effects.
+It can simultaneously relieve joint inflammation, muscle spasm, back pain, and misaligned vertebral bodies.
+Manipulating the lumbar spine could sound terrifying to some patients.
+However, it is considered generally safe with little to no side effects.
+Regular patients find it preferable to more invasive techniques or medications that come with side effects.

 Like spinal manipulation, spinal or joint mobilization can restore or improve joint function and alleviate all types of back pain.
-Manipulation mobilization requires the chiropractor to employ slow movements generally applied to the endpoint of a skeletal joint.
+Joint mobilization requires the chiropractor to employ slow movements generally applied to the endpoint of a skeletal joint.
 There are several types of mobilization methods.
-Our Murfreesboro chiropractors specialized in back pain and arthrokinematic joint motion choose the adequate mobilization technique for each back injury case.
+Our chiropractors, who specialized in back pain and arthrokinematic joint motion, choose the adequate mobilization technique for each back injury case.